 Wildlife Fencing Grants

 The SADC provides cost-sharing grants for the installation of wildlife fencing (high-tensile woven wire deer fencing, electric bear fencing, or other wildlife fencing) on permanently preserved farms to protect against crop losses.
-Applicants can recieve a grant for up to 50 percent of the costs of materials and installation, not to exceed a total of $50,000.
+Applicants can receive a grant for up to 50 percent of the costs of materials and installation, not to exceed a total of $50,000.
 Eligible applicants may apply at any time, and applications are reviewed on a rolling basis.

 Wildlife Fencing Grants